UBC-MDS/credit_default_prediction_group_20/README.md

 make example
 ```

-- The default value of `DATA_SOURCE_URL` is the URL to the data available at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
-If you don't specify the `DATA_SOURCE_URL` argument, by default the scripts will download the full size data with 30k rows from UCI Machine Learning Repository.
-Model training using this dataset could take a while.

-- For development and testing purposes, if you specify the `DATA_SOURCE_URL` as above, it will download the smaller dataset with only 1k rows that is generated from the original data through random sampling.
-Once testing is done, please run `make clean` before you try attemping to run `make all` on the complete data.

 - To remove all the intermediate artifacts created and to reset the repo, please run the below command again:

  ```